Fast-Track Bachelor of Science in Management

 |Other Format(s)||Bachelor of Science in Management|

-This program is designed for students who have completed an associate degree or equivalent credits, who would like to complete their bachelor's degree in an accelerated pace.
-While students can transfer previous credits from any discipline, admission to the program requires successful completion of a course in Financial Accounting I and II, College Algebra or college level math, Principles of Marketing or college level marketing, and Dynamics of Business or Introduction to Management.
+This program is designed for students who have completed an associate degree or equivalent credits, and who would like to complete their bachelor's degree at an accelerated pace.
+While students can transfer previous credits from any discipline, admission to the program requires successful completion of a course in financial accounting, college algebra or college-level math, Principles of Marketing and Introduction to Business or Introduction to Management.

 Formats: The Fast-Track Bachelor of Science in Management is also available for students who would like to complete this degree at their own pace, visit our Bachelor of Science in Management web page.